Grimot Nane PerspectiveArticles

 Will Pistorius go to jail for Reeva’s death?
 He has the benefit of the doubt: disability; national hero status; good character; and potential future success are mitigating circumstances that may keep him out of jail even for a derisory term.

-Perhaps, the biggest boost to Nuhu Ribadu’s image was for him to be controversially removed as EFCC boss by the then Inspector-General of police.
-It has effortlessly created for Ribadu “a legend of what might have been” rich in reveries, illusions and delusions.
+The biggest boost to Nuhu Ribadu’s image was for him to be controversially removed as EFCC boss by the then Inspector-General of police.